seschwartz8/BestRestaurantManyToMany.Solution/README.md

 ## WHAT WE WORKED ON 03.18.20

-- Best Restaurant project
+- Best Restaurant project as described in today's exercise plan
--
+- Updated Best Restaurant project to include many-to-many structure and migrations

 ## Description